guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization-Legacy/README.md

 # Kibana Plugin - Custom Form Filter Visualization

-This repository is for Kibana v7.6.
+This plugin is built and compiled for Kibana v7.6.
+It is in a legacy format, not compatible for Kibana 7.7 onward.

 Please refer to [this repository](https://github.com/guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization) for the main content.